Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 That left Campbell alone on the sidewalk.
 He checked his phone as he walked aimlessly toward downtown, looking up his nutrition plan.
 He had an "approved cheat" saved up, and he’d heard good things about Ninja Taco.
 Maybe he’d swing by and see what that was all about.
 Or Best Brioche maybe.
 Both had stuff with the Warhorse seal of approval.
 It’d be his first taste of comfort food in a long time.

 After that... he’d heard good things about the open-air theatre on Wallside.
 Maybe he’d check that out.
-All the reading must be getting to him, because that was kind of a new thought but…
+All the reading must be getting to him, because that was kind of a new thought but...

 Well, he was on a new world, embarking on a new life and learning new things.
 Why not?